-Lesson: If Pepsi had admitted their mistake, pulled the ad and offered an apology to the protestors, this would not have become such a big PR disaster.
+Lesson: If Pepsi had admitted its mistake, pulled the ad, and offered an apology to the protestors, this would not have become such a big PR disaster.

 The Equifax Data Breach Fiasco

-2017 wasn’t a good year for Equifax one of the largest credit monitoring companies.
-While the government and regulatory authorities were urging companies to tighten their online security, Equifax allowed a data breach that affected over 140 million people.
+2017 wasn’t a good year for Equifax, one of the largest credit monitoring companies.
+While the government and regulatory authorities urged companies to tighten their online security, Equifax allowed a data breach that affected over 140 million people.

 In a world where data breaches are increasingly common, this should not have precipitated a PR crisis, but it did.
-With data being the greatest asset any organization can hold today, customers have high expectations that service providers have secure data systems.
+With data being the most significant asset any organization can hold today, customers have high expectations that service providers have secure data systems.

-When Equifax learnt of the data hack, they never took the issue seriously, even though over 140 million people had their personal data in the hands of unscrupulous individuals.
+When Equifax learned of the data hack, they never took the issue seriously, even though over 140 million people had their data in the hands of unscrupulous individuals.
 The condemnation that followed the organization’s PR crisis management was torrential.

 For months, the company had delayed making the data hack public.
 Their PR team had hoped that this matter would fizzle out.
 The response after the announcement didn’t correspond with the gravity of the issue.
-Their online tool was down most of the time, while customers were desperate for information.
+Their online tool was mostly down, and customers were desperate for information.

 The management gave a meaningless statement full of corporate jargon.
 It was clear Equifax didn’t want to take responsibility for the mess.
 To make matters worse, they created a website to help customers but required more sensitive data.

-Even as the crisis raged on, Equifax tried to charge customers a fee to protect them and freeze their credit.
-They later waived the fee, but they had already done irreparable damage.
+Even as the crisis raged, Equifax charged customers a fee to protect them and freeze their credit.
+They later waived the price, but they had already done irreparable damage.

 Some Equifax company executives tried jumping ship by offloading their stock after the company discovered the breach.
 At this time, the management had not yet made this information public.

-Amidst this PR disaster, investigators discovered that Equifax had simply failed to update a web application program leading to the data breach.
+Amidst this PR disaster, investigators discovered that Equifax failed to update a web application program leading to the data breach.

-The consequences were quick and swift, with the company’s stock dropping 35%.
-The stock’s drop wiped out close to $6 billion of the company’s market value in the process.
+The consequences were quick, with the company’s stock dropping 35%.
+The stock’s drop wiped out nearly $6 billion of the company’s market value.

-Lesson: Transparency is key to public relations.
-Equifax had all the tools to manage this crisis, but they decided to hoodwink the public and in the process suffered a lot of devastation.
+Lesson: Transparency is critical to public relations.
+Equifax had all the tools to manage this crisis, but they decided to hoodwink the public and suffered a lot of devastation.

 In the words of Eric Schiffer, chairman of Reputation Management Consultants, this was the “single greatest act of online security incompetence in modern American history.”

-When a problem arises, it is important to disclose it sooner than later.
-This averts the perception of deception as happened with Equifax.
+When a problem arises, it is vital to disclose it sooner.
+This averts the perception of deception, as happened with Equifax.

-The company didn’t offer any respite and was slow in providing updates to its customers.
+The company didn’t offer respite and was slowly updating its customers.
 All these are things to avoid for successful PR crisis management.

 Bill O’Reilly firing by Fox News

 The network had to act as similar allegations in the industry had created an uproar.
-What’s more, 50 advertisers had already dropped from the O’Reilly Show after the allegations appeared.
+Moreover, 50 advertisers had already dropped from the O’Reilly Show after the allegations appeared.
 Fox had to make a fast move to avoid tarnishing its reputation further.

-There was further news that Fox and O’Reilly had reached settlements totaling about $13 million with the affected women.
-Things seemed to cool down, but when advertisers started pulling out, Fox had to act.
+Further news was that Fox and O’Reilly had reached settlements totaling about $13 million with the affected women.
+Things seemed to cool down, but Fox had to act when advertisers started pulling out.
 It seemed it was all about the money for the news organization.

 For a start, Fox News didn’t apologize or disassociate itself from the TV host.
-A leaked memo to employees described O’Reilly as “one of the most accomplished TV personalities in the history of cable news.”
+A leaked employee memo described O’Reilly as “one of the most accomplished TV personalities in the history of cable news.”

 O’Reilly reciprocated by expressing dismay that he had to part ways with Fox News over unfounded claims.
-He never apologized and instead hailed Fox News as the dominant news network in television.
+He never apologized and instead hailed Fox News as the dominant news network on television.

-Lesson: It is important to make bold moves immediately a problem arises.
+Lesson: Making bold moves immediately after a problem arises is essential.
 Fox News came out as insensitive to O’Reilly’s accusers and was only interested in the high ratings of his shows.

-To handle PR situations effectively, you have to be cognizant of sensitive issues and make no compromises.
+To handle PR situations effectively, you must be aware of sensitive issues and make no compromises.
 You have to take bold moves even when they initially seem to affect your brand.
 Making the right calls always pays off in the long run.

 2017 Oscar Presentation Blunder (PwC)